-To avoid frizz, always apply a styling mousse thoroughly root to tip in damp hair, keep your natural waves from becoming frizzy, and locking in moisture.
+To avoid frizz, always apply a styling mousse thoroughly root to tip in damp hair.
+This keep your natural waves from becoming frizzy, and locking in moisture.
 Also using a little hair oil from the middle of the shaft to the ends make hair manageable.
-When drying after wash, use the diffuser attachment in the hairdryer. for additional frizz control, do not completely dry your hair but when your hair is 90% dry turn off the heat and spread on a finishing cream
+When drying after wash, use the diffuser attachment in the hairdryer.
+For extra frizz control, do not completely dry your hair.
+When your hair is 90% dry turn off the heat and spread on a finishing cream .

 Type 3: Curly Hair

-This type of hair is curly defined curls that look like springs –they go straight when the hair is wet but curly as it dries.
+This type of hair is curly.
+Curls that look like springs .They go straight when the hair is wet but curly as it dries.
 Curly hair also tends to be dry, so as not to dry them further; the use of tinctures is ruled out.

 These types of hair have curls that are very narrow and tight and remain stuck to each other.
 To maintain their springy texture, apply a good amount of conditioner.
 Also, do not comb the hair, which could make them frizzy, only finger comb hair and air dry.
 Overall, they are easy to style.